Chapter 30 : 29- The Rage of Debt

 “Ginny said you were meeting the Italian Minister today.”
 She said as Harry swallowed a large mouth full of toast.

-“Uh-Yeh,” Harry said as his windpipe cleared.
-“Kingsley said that she was the first to say no for sending Aurors to America so if we convince her, maybe one or two others might follow.”
+“Uh-Yeah,” Harry said as his windpipe cleared.
+“Kingsley said that she was the first to say no for sending Aurors to America so if we convince her, maybe a few others might follow.”
 Molly looked at Harry as though the decision had already been made.
 “We know it’s a long shot but it’s the best we’ve got right now.”

 Harry wolfed down the rest of his breakfast in silence and as he stood up to clear his plate, Molly interrupted.
 “I don’t suppose you’ve heard from Ron.”
 Harry looked at her.